Why are there so many types of transfer credits?

 Please note that there may not be an opportunity to use all of your transfer credits and you may have to take additional credits in the relevant subject areas to complete the requirements for the program.
 This may mean you graduate with more than the required 20.00 credits.

 When do I pick my courses?

 Once you have accepted your Offer of Admission you will be contacted by Enrolment Services with details on the course selection process.

-New Student Registration for the Fall semester typically begins mid-May.
+New Student Registration for the Fall semester typically begins mid-June.
 If you are an internal transfer student or come from a Guelph diploma, you will not be considered a New Student and will register during In Course student registration times.
 It is best to choose your courses as early as possible as courses do fill up.
-You will be choosing only your Fall courses at this time; course selection for the Winter semester takes place in October.
+You will be choosing only your Fall courses at this time; course selection for the Winter semester takes place in November.